 Critical race theory challenges ahistoricism and insists on a contextual/historical analysis of the law.
 Current inequalities and social/institutional practices are linked to earlier periods in which the intent and cultural meaning of such practices were clear.
 More important, as critical race theorists we adopt a stance that presumes that racism has contributed to all contemporary manifestations of group advantage and disadvantage along racial lines, including differences in income, imprisonment, health, housing, education, political representation, and military service.
 Our history calls for this presumption. (p.
 2)

-But note well: “… linked to earlier periods in which the intent and cultural meaning of such practices were clear.”
+But, again, note well: “… linked to earlier periods in which the intent and cultural meaning of such practices were clear.”
 CRT directly connects current maldistribution to our historical context, wherein racism was explicit.
 Maldistribution itself is not what defines racism.
 It is not stipulative.
 For example, in “The Id, the Ego, and Equal protection,” CRT co-founder Charles Lawrence III highlights the necessity of this socio-historical contextual component through a discussion of Washington v.
 Davis (1976).
 The case involved a written test used by the DC Metropolitan Police Department for hiring.
 And as the Court noted, “blacks failed [the test] at a rate roughly four times that of whites,” though the majority of justices nevertheless ruled in favor of Washington.
 Commenting on this outcome, Lawrence writes:

 The most obvious racial element is the exam’s racially disproportionate impact.
 One can argue that the government’s action racially stigmatizes because blacks fail the exam in larger numbers than whites.
 But not every case of racially disparate impact has racial meaning.
 An increased bus fare may burden a larger percentage of blacks than whites, but we do not think of the fare increase as a direct stigmatization of blacks.
 It does not convey a message of racial inferiority.
 Thus, if the governmental action in Davis conveys a racial message, it must derive that meaning from something other than, or in addition to, its racial impact.
 Like the traffic barrier in Memphis v.
 Greene, there must be something in the particulars of its historical and cultural context that causes us to interpret this action—at least intuitively—in racial terms. (p.
 370)